 With Mentimeter, you can make this session less stressful.
 For instance, using our Q&A feature, stakeholders can post their questions and thoughts in the question box.
 You can then choose to discuss the topics that make the most sense at that stage.

-Read more about hosting a successful Q&A session here!
+Read more about hosting a successful Q&A session here or watch this video:

 Done and dusted, but not quite.
 At the end of a significant sprint, it is crucial to have a sprint retrospective and summarize how it all went.
 In this meeting, the whole team, including the Scrum master/project manager and even the product owner (if there is one), attends.
 Continuous improvement is an essential part of the Scrum framework, and asking the team the following questions is key: